 How painful is a rhinoplasty?

-- Rhinoplasty is not a painful procedure.
-During the procedure, your specialised plastic surgeon will put you under general anaesthesia so that you do not feel any pain or discomfort.
+- During the procedure, you will be under general anesthesia.
+In other words, you are not conscious, therefore you do not feel any pain or discomfort.

-- After the procedure, your surgeon will instruct you to take pain medication.
+- After the procedure, your surgeon will give you instructions on how to manage any pain.

-- The pain is usually gone within 2-3 days.
+- Any pain usually dissipates within a few days.

 How long does it take for a nose job to heal fully?

-- The initial healing stage of rhinoplasty can takes approximately 2-3 weeks.
+- The initial healing stage of rhinoplasty takes approximately 2-3 weeks.

 - During this period, you will experience swelling and bruising and you may feel some discomfort.

-- Six weeks after rhinoplasty, you will be able to resume most activities, but some swelling will persist.
+- Six weeks after rhinoplasty, you will be able to resume most activities, however some swelling will persist.

 - It can take up to a full year to see the final rhinoplasty results.